cpy-dev/SQLite-shell/README.md

 Before trying to execute the application, it is needed to run "setup.sh": it installs the needed dependencies and allows sqliteshell.sh to be executed.

+On some systems, it is required to get permission to execute setup.sh.
+This is the command for doing that:

+    $ sudo chmod +x setup.sh

 After the setup execution, you can execute sqliteshell.sh and use SQLite Shell

 # Usage